brianjbayer/most_consecutive_repeated_char/README.md

 # Find Most Consecutive Repeated Characters Kata
-A simple Test-Driven Deevlopment solution to a basic programming exercise of finding the most repeated consecutive characters in a supplied string.
+A simple Test-Driven Devlopment solution to a basic programming exercise of finding the most repeated consecutive characters in a supplied string.